 2) To fund research within Indigenous Communities

 With advice from the Indigenous Research Initiative Steering Committee, OHTN has developed specific funding opportunities for researchers working collaboratively within Indigenous communities.
 Currently, two funding models are being supported.

 A) Indigenous Learning Pathways to Prevention (ILLP) Awards

 The Indigenous Learning Pathways to Prevention (ILLP) pilot funding program was the Initiative’s first funded program launched in March 2015.
 This pilot program provides resources to community-based agencies serving indigenous communities in order to evaluate existing HIV/STBBI programs and services, or to adapt wellness programs currently addressing another aspect of health to include a focus on HIV/STBBIs.
-At the same time, it offers students an opportunity to gain valuable experience and training in community based research practices that are methodologically sound, culturally safe and developed in partnership with Indigenous communities to ensure relevance.
+At the same time, it offers students an opportunity to gain valuable experience and training in community-based research practices that are methodologically sound, culturally safe and developed in partnership with Indigenous communities to ensure relevance.
 This pilot project is now being evaluated.
-Two $30,000 projects were funded through the pilot program and are just completing their funding period:
+Two $30,000 projects were funded through the pilot program and have completed their funding period:

 - How Can Indigenous Nurses Better Support Living in Wellness for Indigenous People Living with HIV?”
 (Canadian Indigenous Nursing Association)